n8thangreen/Stockholm-health-economics-course/index.md

 layout: default
 ---

-# Bootstrap Workshop Template!
+# Health economics modelling in R

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="destinations-stockholm-banner-mobile-1024x553.jpg" alt="intro image here" caption="Stockholm" width="75%" %}

-A minimal Jekyll theme with Bootstrap for creating workshop websites.
+Health economics modelling in R

 *Add your workshop abstract here!*

-Learn how to create a super quick easy website for a workshop by writing a few markdown files!
-Host it for free on GitHub with gh-pages, and share!
-Fun!

-*See also:* [workshop-template](https://evanwill.github.io/workshop-template/), original minimal version.
+Learn about health economics modelling and how to implement a range of models in R.

 {% include toc.html %}